Jia de Guzman: Career

 De Guzman also played in the 2012 Palarong Pambansa and led the NCR Team to a championship, where she also won the Best Setter award.

 De Guzman was the setter of the Philippine team for the 2015 Asian Women's U23 Volleyball Championship and in the 2015 Southeast Asian Games.
 She was Ateneo Lady Eagles team captain for the UAAP Season 79.

 On May 6, 2017, De Guzman announced that she will not be returning to the Ateneo Lady Eagles in UAAP Season 80.
 She later joined the Creamline Cool Smashers as part of the team's build up for the inaugural Premier Volleyball League All-Filipino Conference.
 She worked as Ateneo Lady Eagles assistant coach during the Premier Volleyball League 1st Season Collegiate Conference.

 De Guzman won the most valuable player award in the 2017 Battle of the Rivals.
 She won the best setter award in the 2017 Premier Volleyball League Open Conference.

 In 2018, the Creamline Cool Smashers won the championship of the 2018 Premier Volleyball League Reinforced Conference and was awarded best setter and finals' Most Valuable Player.
 And at the end of the 2018 PVL season, De Guzman won the back-to-back championships, best setter and finals' most valuable player awards.

 On August 31, 2023, De Guzman signed a deal with the Denso Airybees of the Japan V.League Division 1 as their Asian import for the 2023-2024 season.
 She is the first Filipina setter and the fifth Filipino player to play in the Japan V.League.
 On her first season overseas, she managed to help Denso Airybees finish fifth in the 2023–24 Japan V.League Division 1 Women, followed by a championship during the 2023–24 Japan V.League Division 1 Women V.Cup.

 In May 2024, de Guzman became captain of the Philippines women's national volleyball team, and served in the position until September.
 The Philippines finished as silver medalists at the 2025 AVC Women's Volleyball Nations Cup.
 De Guzman was named as the tournament's Best Setter.

-After the tournament, De Guzman is set to return to Creamline.
+De Guzman returned to Creamline in January 2026 after three years of absence from the PVL.

+Amidst disputes involving the PNVF, De Guzman begged off from national team duties in 2026.